blogs

 • Limited integration with modern data stack tools

-• Requires manual operation — not automatable at scale
+• Requires manual operation, so it's not automatable at scale

 Pricing: Free (open source).